MicrosoftDocs/architecture-center/docs/hybrid/azure-stack-hci-baseline-content.md

 #### Network switch requirements

-Your Ethernet switches must meet the different specifications set by the Institute of Electrical and Electronics Engineers Standards Association (IEEE SA) that Azure Stack HCI requires.
+Your Ethernet switches must meet the different specifications required by Azure Stack HCI and set by the Institute of Electrical and Electronics Engineers Standards Association (IEEE SA).
 For example, for multinode storage switched deployments, the storage network is used for [RDMA using RoCE v2 or iWARP](/azure-stack/hci/concepts/host-network-requirements#rdma).
 This process requires IEEE 802.1Qbb priority flow control (PFC) to ensure lossless communication for the [storage traffic class](/azure-stack/hci/concepts/host-network-requirements#rdma-traffic-class).
 Your ToR switches must provide support for IEEE 802.1Q for virtual local area networks (VLANs) and IEEE 802.1AB for link layer discovery protocol (LLDP).

-If you plan to use existing network switches for an Azure Stack HCI deployment, review the [list of mandatory IEEE standards and specifications the network switches and configuration must provide](/azure-stack/hci/concepts/physical-network-requirements#network-switch-requirements), to gain an understanding of the IEEE standards required for Azure Stack HCI.
-When purchasing new network switches, contact your switch vendor to ensure the devices meet the Azure Stack HCI IEEE specification requirements (_linked previously_), or review the [list of hardware vendor certified switch models that support Azure Stack HCI network requirements](/azure-stack/hci/concepts/physical-network-requirements#network-switches-for-azure-stack-hci).
+If you plan to use existing network switches for an Azure Stack HCI deployment, review the [list of mandatory IEEE standards and specifications](/azure-stack/hci/concepts/physical-network-requirements#network-switch-requirements) the network switches and configuration must provide.
+When purchasing new network switches, contact your switch vendor to ensure the devices meet the Azure Stack HCI IEEE specification requirements that were linked previously, or review the [list of hardware vendor certified switch models that support Azure Stack HCI network requirements](/azure-stack/hci/concepts/physical-network-requirements#network-switches-for-azure-stack-hci).

 #### IP address requirements

-For a multinode storage switched deployment, the number of IP addresses required increases as the number of physical nodes increases, up to the maximum of 16 nodes in a single cluster.
-To provide an example, to deploy a two-node storage switched configuration of Azure Stack HCI, the cluster infrastructure / platform would require a minimum of 11 x IP addresses to be allocated.
-More IP addresses are required if using micro-segmentation or software defined networking (SDN).
-For more information, see [the two-node storage reference pattern IP address requirements for Azure Stack HCI](/azure-stack/hci/plan/two-node-ip-requirements).
+In a multinode storage switched deployment, the number of IP addresses needed increases with the addition of each physical node, up to a maximum of 16 nodes within a single cluster.
+For example, to deploy a two-node storage switched configuration of Azure Stack HCI, the cluster infrastructure would require a minimum of 11 x IP addresses to be allocated.
+More IP addresses are required if you use microsegmentation or software defined networking (SDN).
+For more information, see [Review two-node storage reference pattern IP address requirements for Azure Stack HCI](/azure-stack/hci/plan/two-node-ip-requirements).

-When you design and plan IP address requirements for Azure Stack HCI, consider that more IP addresses or network ranges are required for your workload, in addition to the IP addresses required for the Azure Stack HCI cluster and infrastructure components.
+When you design and plan IP address requirements for Azure Stack HCI, remember to account for additional IP addresses or network ranges needed for your workload beyond the ones that are required for the Azure Stack HCI cluster and infrastructure components.
 If you plan to deploy AKS on Azure Stack HCI, review [AKS enabled by Azure Arc network requirements](/azure/aks/hybrid/aks-hci-network-system-requirements).

 ### Monitoring

 To enhance monitoring and alerting, enable [Monitor Insights on Azure Stack HCI](/azure-stack/hci/concepts/monitoring-overview).
 Insights can scale to monitor and manage multiple on-premises clusters by using an Azure consistent experience.
 Insights uses cluster performance counters and Event Log channels to monitor key Azure Stack HCI features.
 Logs are collected by the DCR that's configured through Monitor and Log Analytics.

-Because Azure Stack HCI Insights is built using Monitor and Log Analytics, it's an always up-to-date, scalable solution that's highly customizable.
+Azure Stack HCI Insights is built using Monitor and Log Analytics, which ensures an always up-to-date, scalable solution that's highly customizable.
 Insights provides access to default workbooks with basic metrics, along with specialized workbooks created for monitoring key features of Azure Stack HCI.
-These components provide a near real-time monitoring solution, with the ability to create graphs, customize visualization using aggregation and filtering functionality and configuring custom resource health alert rules.
+These components provide a near real-time monitoring solution and enable the creation of graphs, customization of visualizations through aggregation and filtering, and configuration of custom resource health alert rules.

 ### Update management

 Azure Stack HCI clusters and the deployed workload resources, such as Arc VMs, need to be updated and patched regularly.
 By regularly applying updates, you ensure that your organization maintains a strong security posture, and you improve the overall reliability and supportability of your estate.
-We recommend automatic and periodic manual assessments for early discovery and application of security patches and OS updates.
+We recommend that you use automatic and periodic manual assessments for early discovery and application of security patches and OS updates.

 #### Infrastructure updates

-Azure Stack HCI is continually updated to enhance customer experience and provide more features and functionality.
-This process is delivered using Release Trains, which provide new baseline builds on a quarterly basis.
+Azure Stack HCI is continuously updated to improve customer experience and add new features and functionality.
+This process is managed through Release Trains, which deliver new baseline builds quarterly.
 Baseline builds are applied to Azure Stack HCI clusters to keep them up to date.
 In addition to regular Baseline Build updates, Azure Stack HCI is updated with monthly OS security and reliability updates.

 Azure Update Manager is an Azure service that you can use to apply, view, and manage updates for Azure Stack HCI.
 This service provides a mechanism to view all Azure Stack HCI clusters across your entire infrastructure and edge locations by using Azure portal to provide a centralized management experience.
 For more information, see the following resources: